Aaron D. Kirkwood, LMFT

 While the foundation of my work is in narrative therapy I am also familiar with and make use of ideas from solution-focused brief therapy (SFBT), Gottman theory, and emotionally focused therapy.
 I work with individuals, couples, and families of all backgrounds including LGBTQ+ individuals, couples, and families.
 It is always a privilege for me to meet with clients whose life experiences differ from my own and to be allowed to get to know the world through their eyes.

-I have evening and weekend appointments available and offer reduced fee services for clients who cannot comfortably afford to pay full fee for services.
-I offer premarital counseling which will qualify couples for a discounted, and in some cases, free marriage license in the state of Georgia.
+I see clients for evening and weekend appointments and offer reduced fee services for clients who cannot comfortably afford to pay full fee for services.
+I also offer premarital counseling which may qualify couples for a discounted marriage license in the state of Georgia.

 Aaron is seeing clients in the Athens location.

 - PHONE: (706) 425-8900

 - FAX: (706) 425-8600